itoledoc/gWTO2/index.rst

 **is the AoD lead duty to create the relevant files from time to time to** **account for the antenna movements or being added**.

-The values given at *Array AR* are set according to the *current array's* angular resolution and number of antennas offered officially for cycle 2. **The only** **field you can modify at this stage in the 'Antenna' field, which is the** **number of antennas**.
-The idea is that the user will use this information to have an idea of the current configuratin characteristics, and to run gWTO2 to plan observations ahead of time, or when Baseline arrays have not been created in the last 6 to 12 hours.
+**For BL GUI only.**The values given at *Array AR* are set according to the *current array's* angular resolution and number of antennas offered officially for cycle 2. **The only field you can modify at this stage in the 'Antenna'** **field, which is the number of antennas**.
+The idea is that the user will use this information to have an idea of the current configuration characteristics, and to run gWTO2 to plan observations ahead of time, or when Baseline arrays have not been created in the last 6 to 12 hours.

-**When observing** the user should press the button *Now*, and a pop up window similar to the one showed in figure 3 will appear.
+**For BL GUI only.
+When observing** the user should press the button *Now*, and a pop up window similar to the one shown in figure 3 will appear.

 .. figure:: gWTO2__BL_002.png